Griffon26/taserver/docs/design_ports.md

 Connections that are not to localhost require port forwarding if the destination host is behind a router.

+The reason that this diagram shows two game servers is that during a map switch there are two servers running simultaneously.
+For this to be possible these servers cannot use the same ports.

 The source of the diagram is contained in the PNG file.
 To edit it go to https://www.draw.io/ and load the PNG file.